Last updated: June 28, 2023

 Learn more about why your account triggered a blocklisting event and more details about the remediation process below.

 The list created by the Email Deliverability team (Delivered blocklisted campaign.
-No recent opens.) contains all contacts that received the blocklisted email campaign and haven't opened any emails within the past year.
-The spam trap that caused the blocklisting is included in this list.
-Opting out this list will prevent future blocklistings.
+No recent opens.) contains all contacts that received the blocklisted email campaign but haven't opened any emails in the past year.
+The list also includes contacts who have never opened one of your marketing emails, as well as the spam trap that caused the blocklisting.
+Opting out or quarantining this list will help prevent future blocklistings.

 To opt out all the contacts in the remediation list (Delivered blocklisted campaign.
 No recent opens.) in your account, you'll need to export the list from HubSpot and import it as an opt out list.
 If you opt out this entire list, you don't need to complete a permission pass campaign.